-a. any obligation to perform maintenance or repair on the land; or b. environmental protection of any kind, including hazardous or toxic conditions or substances unless there is a notice recorded in the public records, describing any part of the land, claiming a violation exists.
-Our liability for this covered risk is limited to the extent of the violation stated in that notice.
+if there is a notice recorded in the public records, describing any part of the land, claiming a violation exists or declaring the intention to enforce the law or regulation.
+Our liability for this covered risks is limited to the extent of the violation or enforcement stated in that notice.